AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_controller_cert_domain_config.md

 The following argument is supported:

-* `cert_domain` - (Optional) Domain name that is used in FQDN for generating cert.
+* `cert_domain` - (Required) Domain name that is used in FQDN for generating cert.
 Default value: "aviatrixnetwork.com".

 ## Import